andyneff/hello-world-gdb/README.md

 docker run -it --rm --privileged -v `pwd`:/src:ro --name hello_gdb andyneff/hello-world-gdb
 ```

-Attach with your *favorite* debugger
+Attach with your *favorite* debugger using `docker exec -i {container name}` as a wrapper or
+`docker exec -i {container name} sh -c` if the debugger send multiple arguments as one argument.

 # Launch Debugging